Symmetry in language statistics shapes the geometry of model representations

 Our theory is derived in the setting of word embedding algorithms.
 Remarkably, we demonstrated that it also captures many aspects of the geometry of representations in LLMs.
 The latter, however, have the ability to adapt to context; for example, ambiguities may be removed.
 A very illustrative example is shown in \cref{fig:appdx_contextualized_months}: if a prompt containing ``May" provides disambiguating context, the representations of months become increasingly circular as they propagate through the forward pass.
 Building a theory to explain such phenomena would be very interesting.

-In this work we are considering the fact that words can be characterized by continuous attributes.
-This extends the previous work of \cite{korchinski2025emergence} that analyzed binary attributes and the associated emergence of parallelograms in representation space. \cite{park2025iclr} have identified the emergence of remarkable geometric structure for hierarchical attributes that currently remains unexplained - providing a global framework for all these properties would be desirable.
+In this work we consider the semantic relations between words that can be characterized by continuous attributes.
+This extends the previous work of \cite{korchinski2025emergence} that analyzed binary attributes and the associated emergence of parallelograms in representation space. \cite{park2025geometry} have identified the emergence of geometric structure for hierarchical attributes that currently remains unexplained.
+Providing a global framework for all these properties would be desirable.